nuzcraft/RLTut_Python3/README.md

 In addition to the existing codebase, this project has **329** unit tests that cover _most_ of the major functions.
 This _should_ make developing additional features easier to do with fewer bugs, though updating existing unit tests can take a bit of time.
 Note that I am not an expert or experienced tester so there is still much to optimize in my testing.

-For anyone that stumples on this repo, I hope you find it useful!
+For anyone that stumbles on this repo, I hope you find it useful!
 I had a lot of fun putting this together.